joesb/figuration.al/content/configuration/configuration-and-narrative-emplotment.md

 Mediating between these diverse elements enables initially simple plot configurations to be subsequently extended and embellished.
 Emplotment also includes features such as sudden reversals of fortune (known as ‘peripeteia’), recognitions and such like within the complexities of a plot, and consequently narrative is able to move the paradigmatic prefigured world (i.e. the language and narrative elements in isolation, familiar to writers and readers from the previous narrative experience, their ‘[narrative competence](/prefiguration/prefiguration-and-narrative-competence/)’, as previously discussed) into the syntagmatic order of a story (i.e. the language and narrative elements working together in *this* specific narrative).

-> Emplotment ‘constitutes the transition from mimesis1 to mimesis2.
+> Emplotment ‘constitutes the transition from mimesis 1 to mimesis 2.
 It is the work of the configurating [sic] activity.’^6^
 > {.bq-alt}

 ## 3. Mediating through temporality: judging and selecting